 We invite prospective researchers to explore how their interests may intersect with CMST’s updated curriculum, Nurturing the Musicking Spirit (Attariwala, 2021), and their Anti-Racism, Anti-Oppression Implementation Action Plan (Kafele, 2021).
 The above are CMST’s research priorities for the 2022/2023 school year.
 However, we welcome additional ideas for projects that may inform curriculum and programming.
 Proposals are also encouraged to build upon previous Helen Carswell Chair research wherever possible.
 To view our comprehensive list of previous research topics, visit our “Research Projects & Topics” page on our Helen Carswell website here.

 - All faculty and graduate students from any department at York University are encouraged to apply.
 We welcome interdisciplinary research, therefore a background in music is not required

 - Previous Helen Carswell recipients are eligible to apply though preference will be given to applicants who have not received funding in previous years.
 The Helen Carswell Chair assists and encourages grant recipients to explore external funding opportunities if they wish to continue or extend their projects

 - A maximum of one project per applicant will be granted funding each adjudication

 Details for the proposal

-- Deliverables of the project should be clearly indicated in your proposal
+- Deliverables of the project should be clearly indicated

 - Proposals should outline the project’s impact, both short term and long term